Create Reports and Dashboards

 - The Dashboard appears as:

 You did it!
 You built a simple suggestions management app, all without a single line of code.
 You started by creating the simple data model and the default user interface for managing suggestions.
-You then customized the user experience on the browser and mobile app by using drag-and-drop editors.
+You then customized the user experience by using drag-and-drop editors.
 Next, you added business logic with the formula language and process builder.
 Finally, you created some reports and dashboards to monitor and analyze your business data.
 You can continue your journey and dive deeper by following the links in the Resources sections of this project.